 Indoor rock climbing classes are only offered at climbing gyms so before you can find a class, you have to find a gym.
 Climbing gyms are not as common as the average fitness gym, but they are sprouting up in more and more areas.

-While classes are not a must (unless your specific gym requires an intro class prior to climbing), they’re definitely a good idea.
+While classes are not a must (unless your specific gym requires an intro class prior to climbing), we recommend taking a rock climbing for beginners class.
 Before you decide on whether or not you want to take a class, you need to decide which type of climbing you’re going to pursue – bouldering or on-belay.

 If you’re planning on climbing on-belay, your class will be a bit different.
 For starters, you’ll learn how to put the harness on correctly – kind of a big deal.
 Learning to tie a figure 8 follow through knot and completing your safety checks will also be on the agenda.
 You will also learn how to belay using a belay device, catch a fall and lower back to the ground.